 This is why landscapes are often captured using IR photography.
-The sky, mountains, and water absorb infrared light and show up dark in the photo.
-While the trees and grass will reflect the IR light and show up white.
+The sky, mountains, and water absorb infrared light and dark in the photo.
+In contrast, the trees and grass reflect the IR light and show up white.

 This is not always the case.
 The best way to find out is to go out and explore how different materials react to IR light.

 If you are using a dedicated infrared camera, your skills in traditional photography will transfer over in terms of exposure and composition.

 However, different models of cameras will all handle IR in their particular way.

 For example, some models might need more compensation with exposure.
 Do a lot of experimenting while getting familiar with how your gear handles the conditions when working in IR.

 Your eyes can’t see in the infrared spectrum, so it can be tough to spot any issues with a scene.
 You can counteract this handicap by using your LCD screen to highlight problems such as light flares.

 The dull pinkish hues of your RAW images will need work before they are transformed into captivating IR images